 Summary care records

-A summary care record is like a condensed version of your main health records.
-It contains the key information that healthcare professionals needs to know about you such as:
+A summary care record holds the key information that healthcare professionals needs to know about you.

 - your GP